leoj3n/consul-vault/README.md

 Where `../consul-vault/yml/dev-compose.yml` (or [yml/dev-compose.yml](yml/dev-compose.yml)) does the setting of `IS_DEV=1`, etc.

-This works as long as the service is named `consul-vault-service`.
+This works as long as the service is named `consul-vault`.